Sustainable Exploration

 What Sustainable Exploration Does

-Sustainable Exploration issues formal governance judgments on whether proposed irreversible commitments are admissible and defensible under stated constraints and available evidence.
+Sustainable Exploration issues formal governance judgments on whether proposed commitments are admissible and defensible under stated constraints and available evidence.
+If a commitment is deemed inadmissible, proceeding remains at client discretion but is no longer defensible under the stated constraints and voids reliance on the governance record.

 We do not design projects, optimize outcomes, or accelerate execution.
-We determine whether a commitment should proceed, defer, or be refused given what cannot be undone and what cannot yet be known.
+We determine whether a commitment is eligible to continue given what cannot be undone and what is not yet known.

 The Missing Layer